Student examining historical stereographs through a stereoscopic viewer

 We're committed to helping students find quality internship experiences in the career area of their choice.

-Internship opportunities abound for history majors — from working in the Imperial War Museum in London, England, to serving as congressional aides in Washington D.C., to learning about historical preservation at the Perryville Battle Field Civil War historic site.
+Internship for history majors at Centre have included area law firms, working in the Imperial War Museum in London, England, serving as congressional aides in Washington D.C., learning about historical preservation at the Perryville Battlefield Civil War historic site, and conducting research for authors, historians, and businesses.

 Careers